pubnub/pubnub-mcp-server/resources/sdk_docs/swift_storage-and-playback.md

 # Message Persistence API for Swift Native SDK

-Message Persistence provides real-time access to stored, timestamped messages across multiple regions with optional AES-256 encryption.
-Retention policies: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
+Message Persistence provides real-time access to stored, timestamped messages (10 ns resolution) across multiple regions/AZs, with optional AES-256 encryption.
+Retention is configurable per key: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, or Unlimited.
 You can retrieve messages, message reactions, and files (via File Sharing API).

 ## Fetch history

-##### Requires Message Persistence

-Enable Message Persistence for your key in the Admin Portal.
+Requires Message Persistence enabled for your key in the Admin Portal.

 Fetch historical messages from one or more channels.
 Use includeMessageActions to include message actions.

-Ordering/selection:
+Ordering and bounds:
-- Only start: returns messages older than start.
+- start only: returns messages older than start timetoken.
-- Only end: returns messages at and newer than end.
+- end only: returns messages from end timetoken and newer.
-- Both: returns messages between start and end (inclusive of end).
+- start and end: returns messages between bounds (inclusive of end).

-Limits:
-- Up to 100 messages on a single channel.
-- Up to 25 messages per channel across up to 500 channels.
+- Limits: up to 100 messages on a single channel; or up to 500 channels with 25 messages per channel.
+Pagination via iterative updates to start.
-- To paginate, iteratively update the start timetoken.

 ### Method(s)

-Use the following method(s) in the Swift SDK:

 ```
 `1func fetchMessageHistory(